Hallejujah123/thesis_notes/19_december.md

 # Literature Review: Analysis of the Popularity of Process and Product Metrics for Quality Evaluation and Maintenance

 ## Overview
-This literature review synthesizes key findings from academic works that explore the development, application, and validation of process and product metrics in software engineering. \nIt's just a draft btw
+This literature review synthesizes key findings from academic works that explore the development, application, and validation of process and product metrics in software engineering.

+It's just a draft btw

 ## Articles Reviewed